-- A. Field testing should be conducted by personnel trained in the use of the specific EC analyzer used for the testing.
+- A. Field testing should be conducted by personnel trained in the use of the specific EC analyzer utilized for the testing.
 Samples of pollutant concentrations should be taken from sample ports in the stack or using a "Shepard's hook" from a location in the stack such that a representative concentration is measured and bias (e.g., air leakage at weep holes) is prevented.
-A single sampling location near the center of the duct may be selected. - B. Prior to sample collection, ensure that the pre-test calibration was performed.
-Zero the EC analyzer with fresh air, free from ambient CO and NOu or other combustion gases.
+A single sampling location near the center of the duct may be selected. - B. Prior to sample collection, ensure that the pre-test calibration has been performed.
+Zero the EC analyzer with fresh air, free from ambient CO and NO_X or other combustion gases.
 Each test for an emission unit should consist of at least three 15-minute measurement cycles.
 Position the probe at the sampling point and begin the measurement cycle at the same flow rate used during the calibration check.
 Measurements should not be recorded and averaged until the measurement system response time has passed.
 The EC analyzer should be "refreshed," the analyzer drift should be determined, and the moisture collection system emptied after each sampling cycle.
 Use the measurement data to calculate the mean effluent concentration.
 Record the average gas sample concentration for each pollutant from the cycle on a form similar to the one provided. - C. Conduct the post-test calibration check after testing of each emission unit.
 If the sampling system is disassembled or if the EC analyzer calibration is adjusted, the EC analyzer should be recalibrated before conducting the next emission unit test.

 - D. The emissions testing should produce at least three sets of concentration data for each pollutant of concern.
-Results from each test represent a quasi-steady-state measurement of pollutant concentration and the measured pollutant concentrations should be calculated as the mean gas concentration using the emissions data collected during the three test runs.
+Results from each test represent a "quasi steady-state" measurement of pollutant concentration and the measured pollutant concentrations should be calculated as the mean gas concentration using the emissions data collected during the three test runs.
 Data from additional tests may be included in the calculation so long as other operational parameters remain relatively unchanged. - E. The measured pollutant concentrations should then be corrected to give actual values using the pre-test calibration and post-test calibration results.
 The following equation should be used.

-$\mathbf{C}{\text{ACTUAL}} = (\mathbf{C}{\text{MEAS}} - \mathbf{C}{\text{CZ}}) \mathbf{x} \frac{(\mathbf{C}{\text{CAL}} - \mathbf{C}{\text{CZ}})}{(\mathbf{C}{\text{CM}} - \mathbf{C}{\text{CZ}})}$
+$$C{ACTUAL} = (C{MEAS} - C{CZ}) \times \frac{(C{CAL} - C{CZ})}{(C{CM} - C{CZ})}$$